Falcon LogScale 1.230.0 Not Released (2026-03-03)

 • User Interface

-• The Lookup files page now allows for quickly copying file names by either:
+• The Lookup files overview table now allows for quickly copying file names using either the new Copy file name menu option or the copy icon.

 • LogScale now presents an upgraded Query editor to deliver a faster and more reliable authoring experience.
 This enhancement improves page loading times across LogScale while resolving several long-standing editor limitations.